NextLevel/NextLevel/README.md

 If you found this project to be helpful, check out the [Next Level sticker](https://www.stickermule.com/en/marketplace/15145-next-level).

-For a [$10 credit](https://www.stickermule.com/unlock?ref_id=1012370701), use this sign up [link](https://www.stickermule.com/unlock?ref_id=1012370701).
+For a $10 [credit](https://www.stickermule.com/unlock?ref_id=1012370701), use this sign up [link](https://www.stickermule.com/unlock?ref_id=1012370701).

-If other projects have interest in providing something similar, this conforms to the [sticker standard](https://terinjokes.github.io/StickerConstructorSpec/) which is also used by several node projects.
+If other projects have interest in providing something similar, this conforms to the [sticker standard](https://terinjokes.github.io/StickerConstructorSpec/) used by several node projects.

 ## Overview